ADD-SP/ngx_waf/rust/README.md

 * A `waf_block_page` in one context does not change the responses of its parent or of its sibling locations.
 The C implementation converted the shared action chain in place, so a location level page also reached the parent context.
+* `waf_action modsecurity=FOLLOW` keeps the status of the ModSecurity
+  intervention and serves the `waf_block_page` of the context when one is configured; the C implementation returned the bare status, so nginx served its own error page (issue #114).
+An explicit `modsecurity=4xx` still forces that status.
 * The decision of a blocked request is reachable for the whole request, an `error_page` of the blocked status included: the audit line is written and `$waf_log`, `$waf_blocked`, `$waf_rule_type` and `$waf_rule_details` keep